 - Walking for the day: 16 miles / 25 km, 6-7 hours

 - Accommodation: Beaumont House or similar

 Leaving Leckhampton Hill, the National Trail follows quiet tracks, lanes and paths into Crickley Hill Country Park.
 The Trail then crosses the undulating grassland of Barrow Wake before heading into woodland to emerge at Birdlip.
 From Birdlip, the Trail passes through magnificent semi-natural beech woodlands and on to Coopers Hill, the site of the annual cheese-rolling event.
-The route then emerges onto the common land and golf course of Painswick Beacon, where the ramparts of an Iron Age hill fort can be clearly seen.
+The route then emerges onto the common land and golf course of Painswick Beacon, where an Iron Age hill fort’s ramparts can be clearly seen.
 The route finishes for the day in Painswick.